The Trouble with Tribbles: Writing

 Gerrold turned around the first draft script in two and a half days.
 Both Coon and associate producer Robert Justman gave feedback on the script, and pointed out a few gaps such as there needing to be some way in the plot for the crew to discover that Darvin was a Klingon agent.
 The following draft had Cyrano Jones discover that Darvin was an agent, which Coon thought was not "punchy" enough.
 It was then re-written so that the fuzzies were allergic to Klingons.
 Both Gerrold and Coon thought the idea was "trite... shtick... hokey" and "had been done before". but Coon agreed that it was the direction the story should go.
 The re-write of the script took a further week.

 On a further visit to the set, Gerrold was called into Coon's office.
 He was informed that he needed to change the name of the fuzzies, as the legal department was concerned about similarities in the name with H. Beam Piper's 1962 novel Little Fuzzy.
 He subsequently came up with a variety of alternative names.
 Through a process of elimination, he ended up with the name "tribble".
 Gerrold's submitted script was within the standard page count for an episode, but, when it was retyped for distribution by the production's mimeo department, it ballooned from 60 to 80 pages due to Gerrold's having used a typewriter with 12-pitch rather than the 10 characters per inch Pica standard of the TV and film industry.
 This meant that some twenty pages needed to be cut from the script.
+Coon's participation in terms of suggestions and edits was such that Gerrold thought he should have been given a co-writing credit.

 Scenes which were cut from the script included the Enterprise chasing after Jones in his vessel, and resulted in the scene where Kirk has tribbles tumbling onto him while in the grain locker.
 Gerrold felt that this enforced editing process "tightened up the story and made for a better series of gags".
 Nichelle Nichols said to Gerrold "I've never seen a script go through so many changes – and stay so much the same".

-Coon's participation in terms of suggestions and edits was such that Gerrold thought he should have been given a co-writing credit.

-The producers liked the resulting script so much that Gerrold was later tasked with re-writing the script for "I, Mudd".

 During script development the Kellam de Forest Research firm cautioned that the tribbles and the events involving them strongly resembled the Martian flat cats in Robert A. Heinlein's 1952 novel The Rolling Stones, and suggested that the rights to the novel should be purchased.
 Gerrold became concerned that he had inadvertently plagiarized the novel which he had read fifteen years before.
 Coon phoned Heinlein, who, according to Gerrold, only asked for a signed copy of the script and later sent a note to Gerrold after the show aired to thank him for the script.
+The producers liked the resulting script so much that Gerrold was later tasked with re-writing the script for "I, Mudd".